-When quality stainless steel is produced it typically leaves the mill with an equal concentration (1:1) or less of chromium (Cr) and iron (Fe) atoms on its surface.
+When quality stainless steel is produced, it typically leaves the mill with an equal concentration (1:1) or less of chromium (Cr) and iron (Fe) atoms on its surface.
 When formed, the chromium will interact with the atmospheric oxygen to create a chemically inert, passive layer.
 It is this passive layer that helps the stainless steel resist corrosion.
 However, this naturally occurring layer is only 1-3nm (0.000001 – 0.000003mm) thick and is not consistent across the surface.
 Additionally, contact with water or other substances can cause the iron atoms to oxidize, forming rust that can spread onto the metal and degrade it.
-For this reason, stainless steel is chemically passivated to remove the free iron, along with any surface contaminants, allowing for an increased chromium and more consistent passive layer.
+For this reason, stainless steel is chemically passivated to remove the free iron, along with any surface contaminants, allowing for increased chromium and a more consistent passive layer.
 The goal is to achieve a higher ratio of chromium atoms to iron on the surface of the metal.

 Chemistry is Key

-There are three chemicals broadly used for passivating stainless steel; phosphoric acid, nitric acid and citric acid.
+There are three chemicals broadly used for passivating stainless steel; phosphoric acid, nitric acid, and citric acid.
 Each has its relative strengths compared to the others making them more suitable to certain applications over others.
-Regardless of which chemical is used, the surface or object must be cleaned before the passivation treatment to remove contaminants including grease, oils, or any residue leftover from mechanical processing of the stainless steel.
+Regardless of which chemical is used, the surface or object must be cleaned before the passivation treatment to remove contaminants, including grease, oils, or any residue leftover from the mechanical processing of the stainless steel.
 Grease and oils can disrupt the passivation process by forming impenetrable films when in contact with the acids.